w601sxs/sagemaker-ngc-examples/README.md

 # Amazon SageMaker and NGC Examples

 This repository is a collection of notebooks that will show you how to use NGC containers and models withing Amazon SageMaker.
+This repository includes the following examples:

+1. Using an NGC PyTorch container to Fine tune a BERT model
+1. Using an NGC pretrained BERT model for Question-answering in PyTorch
+1. Deploy an NGC SSD model for PyTorch on SageMaker
+1. Compile a PyTorch model from NGC to Neo and deploy onto SageMaker
+1. Train and Deploy a TensorFlow model to TensorRT
+1. Deploy an NGC model for TensorFlow on SageMaker
+1. Train a TensorFlow model on the CIFAR10 dataset using an NGC TensorFlow container

 ## NVIDIA NGC